hpcleuven/VscDocumentation/source/accounts/vsc_user_groups.rst

 VSC users can share files/folders with other VSC users via `VSC groups <vsc_groups>`.
 This applies to any file and folder stored in the `VSC storage locations <data location>`.
+However, we discourage using your home directory for such purposes.

 Imagine a VSC user who wants to share his post-processed data stored below the ``$VSC_DATA/collab/post-processed`` folder with another VSC user(s).
 Then, these are the steps to take: